abhisheksoni27/blanketcoffee/README.md

 If you want to contribute, issue a PR to the development branch.

-Any feature request can either be emailed at __hello@blanketcoffee.com__, or can be filed under the `issues` section of this repo.
+Any feature request can either be emailed at __abhishek@blanketcoffee.com__, or can be filed under the `issues` section of this repo.